On this page:

 - if you have your room key then you will need to self-isolate in your room and take two Covid-19 tests (day 2 and day 8) using your travel testing package and then take two lateral flow tests twice weekly using The Slate service while you are regularly on campus.

 You can use the government Test to Release scheme if you travel to the UK and you have not been in or passed through a red-list country in the 10 days before your arrival.
 If you’re planning to use the Test to Release scheme, you must still take a test on or before day 2 and on or after day 8, unless you’re exempt.
 Even if you get a negative result from your Test to Release and are released from self-isolation, you still need to take a test on or after day 8 to check that you do not have Covid-19.

 Visa and immigration advice for non-UK/Irish students who will arrive in the UK for studies after 1 January 2021

 It’s important to note that if you are an international (non-UK) student who's continuing to study fully online without travelling to the UK for the purpose of studying, this may impact your visa or future immigration status.

 Read more information about the Graduate Route visa eligibility

 If you need to apply for a new travel visa, please refer to the Student Immigration website for information on how to do this (refer to the Q&A: What happens if I am not able to travel to the UK within the validity of my temporary travel visa?).

-In additional to the point above, if you are an EU student and:
+In addition to the point above, if you are an EU student (not including Ireland) and: